Bubble sensor: Capacitive sensors

 Where ε is the permittivity of the dielectric medium, A is the cross sectional area of the electrodes and d is the distance between them.
-Liquids have a higher dielectric constant than gas; when an air bubble is in a fluid filled tube the capacitance is reduced and the output voltage rises.
+Liquids have a higher dielectric constant than gas; when an air bubble is in a fluid-filled tube the capacitance is reduced and the output voltage rises.
 The size of the bubble is inversely related to the measured capacitance.
-Table 1 shows a characteristics of capacitive sensor from research.
+Table 1 shows an example of the characteristics of a particular capacitive sensor being researched.